tanni3009/dend-capstone/README.md

 1. **Run ETL to Model the Data**

     The defined concept will be implemented in this step to provide the analytics table in a Postgres database.

+## Exploring and assessing the data
+Documentation of the steps to exploring the data, identifying data quality issues and cleaning them up can be found in *01_data_cleaning.ipynb*.

+The resulting CSV file for student mobility data was split into several smaller files for two reasons:
+1. to be able to upload it to GitHub (file size limit of 100MB)
+1. to transform the data file by file in the ETL pipeline later on

+## Defining the data model

+Map out the conceptual data model and explain why you chose that model List the steps necessary to pipeline the data into the chosen data model